in the . You apply for a through the federal government.

 Who is Eligible for a ?

-Several different types of people may fall into these categories, including being an Green Card. of U.S. citizens, fiancés of U.S. citizens, religious workers, or international media broadcasters.
-Therefore, it’s important to be familiar with the different options you may have if you hope to obtain a
+Therefore, it’s important to be familiar with the different options you may have if you hope to obtain a Green Card.

 What is the ?

-The application process can be daunting because requirements vary depending on your situation.
-You must first be eligible to apply.
-You can see the eligibility categories at the start of this article.
+The application process can be daunting because requirements vary depending on your situation and your eligibility.

 - File the